itemisCREATE/ea-bridge-integration-example/README.md

     Validator -- uses --> Rules
 ```

-*This example is tested with Enterprise Architect 17.*

-## How to run this example

 This repository consists of two codebases:

 * The command-line interface (CLI) is a headless Java Eclipse application containing an [EA-integration adapter](https://www.itemis.com/en/yakindu/ea-bridge/) for loading UML models from ea-files and [itemis CREATE](https://www.itemis.com/en/products/itemis-create/) for code-generation.<br>